 Management comes with a host of new responsibilities, often increasing a person's sense of purpose (not to mention their salary).
 If the process seems daunting, fear not.
-We caught up with Marie Hunt (last year's IMAGE Management Professional of the Year), for tips on how to be a great manager in 2019.
+We caught up with Marie Hunt (IMAGE Management Professional of the Year), for tips on how to be a great manager.

 Marie is the executive director and head of research and consultancy at CBRE Ireland, a global real estate firm dating back to 1906.
 She says there are seven things every woman should know before venturing into management.

 1. "You will have to work harder than the men on the team to prove yourself.
 Unfortunate, but it’s a fact of life and if you just accept it, it will stand to you."

 3. "Time management is a skill that becomes even more important when you move to a management position in an organisation."

 4. "Always make time to share your expertise, and listen and learn from others in the organisation.
 Once you move to a management position, you sometimes forget that the younger people in the office are taking their guidance and cues from you, so you have to lead by example."